memtest86plus/memtest86plus/README.md

 directly ('dumped') to the raw device, either by using the `dd` command or by using a utility that provides the same functionality.

-When using an intermediate bootloader, either the `memtest.bin` file or the `memtest.efi` file should be stored in a disk partition the bootloader can access, and the bootloader configuration should be updated to boot from that file as if it were a Linux kernel with no initial RAM disk.
+When using an intermediate bootloader, `mt86plus` file should be stored in a disk partition the bootloader can access, and the bootloader configuration should be updated to boot from that file as if it were a Linux kernel with no initial RAM disk.
 Several boot command line options are recognised, as described below.
 If using the 16-bit boot protocol, Memtest86+ will use the display in text mode (640x400).
 If using the 32-bit or 64-bit boot protocols, Memtest86+ will use the display in either text mode or graphics mode, as specified in the `boot_params` struct passed to it by the bootloader.
 If in graphics mode, the supplied framebuffer must be at least 640x400 pixels; if larger, the display will be centred.
 If the system was booted in UEFI mode, graphics mode must be used.

 For test purposes, there is also an option to build an ISO image that uses